About this listing

 Although I am not there in person I am available at all times by email to help with any queries.
 I will provide precise instructions on how to reach the house and where to find the key and there is a detailed house manual which also includes recommendations on places of interest and amenities.
-My neighbour Katerina is on hand to help with any day-to-day issues.
+My friend Stella is on hand to help with any day-to-day issues.

 No words can adequately describe the beauty of this place or the warmth of the people in Loutraki.
 It has to be experienced.
 If you take the time to meet people you will remember them forever.